-To make this stellar gravy you’ll want to start with dried Porcini mushrooms.
+To make this stellar gravy you’ll want to start with the dried porcini mushrooms.

 - Soak them in boiling hot water for thirty minutes so they plump up and the water turns a deep brown.
 Warning, they are really earthy, and they smell like the musty woods that they were grown in.
 Don’t be alarmed, they won’t taste like that once they’re cooked.

-2. While the mushrooms are cooking start sautéing the onion, shallot, thyme, rosemary, and garlic.
-The combination of these ingredients will make your mouth water, and your house is going to smell soooo good!
+2. While the mushrooms are cooking start sautéing the onion, shallot, and garlic in the oil (feel free to use water or broth to cook these, although the oil will give them more flavor).
+The combination of these ingredients will make your mouth water, and your house will smell soooo good!

-Deglaze the pan with a few splashes of Imagine Organic No-Chicken Broth.
+Deglaze the pan with a few splashes of the no-chicken broth.
 It’s vegan, but it tastes like chicken broth.
 You could use vegetable broth, but I really like this for making gravy.